Zakareya-Chehime/ShootinRayOptimizer/README.md

 ## Known Limitation: Bukin N.6

 Bukin N.6 has a narrow parabolic ridge.
 RSO's rays travel in straight lines, so they cross the curved ridge briefly and continue off it.
 Landing points end up on the slope rather than the ridge crest, and subsequent ascent climbs to mediocre local points.
-Straight-line ray shooting is structurally ill-suited to curved manifold optima.
-The domain is also highly asymmetric (`x1 ∈ [-15, -5]`, `x2 ∈ [-3, 3]`), so most uniform rays immediately walk into out-of-domain regions.
+Straight-line ray shooting is structurally ill-suited for this.
+The domain is also highly asymmetric (`x1 ∈ [-15, -5]`, `x2 ∈ [-3, 3]`), so most uniform rays immediately walk into out of domain regions.

 ---